jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

 What makes a software program “open source” is that its source code is publicly available.
-What is pretty clear for software is less clear for hardware—especially for mechanical hardware.
+What is pretty clear for software is less clear for hardware — especially for mechanical hardware.
 What does the term "source" refer to in "open source hardware"?
 According to the Open Source Hardware Association (OSHWA): "*Open source hardware is hardware whose design is made publicly available so that anyone can study, modify,